-Design requirements: Build a device that takes and displays the vital readings of four rats under anesthesia.
-The device must be able to accurately detect heart rates of up to 500 bpm and blood oxygen saturations level accuracy of ±2% so that the anesthesiologist is able to determine the adequate dosage of isoflourine to keep the rats anesthetized.
+Design requirements: Build a device that measures and displays the vital readings of four rats under anesthesia.
+The device must be able to accurately detect heart rates of up to 500 bpm and blood oxygen saturation levels to an accuracy of $\pm 2\%$ so that the anesthesiologist is able to determine the adequate dosage of isoflurane to keep the rats anesthetized.
 Device will also be designed to monitor respiratory rate (around 20 breaths/min) and rectal temperature (93-100° F).